 Gwen Busby, PhD

-- Managing Director, Head of Research and Strategy
+- Head of Natural Capital Research and Strategy, Nuveen

 About Gwen Busby

-Gwen focuses on timberland and forest product market analysis and specialized econometric and stochastic modeling for Greenwood Resources, an investment specialist of Nuveen.
+Gwen focuses on timberland and forest product market analysis and specialized econometric and stochastic modeling for Nuveen.

 Prior to joining GreenWood Resources, Gwen worked as an assistant professor of natural resource economics and quantitative methods at Virginia Tech and as a senior scientist at the University of Virginia.
 In these academic positions, her research program focused on stochastic modeling and risk analysis in forest and natural resource management.
 Her research has appeared in peer-reviewed journals and presentations at national and international environmental and natural resource economics conferences.